 BURRILLVILLE – After multiple repairs, the 1885 headstone of the woman accused of haunting the family depicted in The Conjuring has again been damaged, and has been removed from the cemetery indefinitely.

 The stone belongs to Bathsheba Sherman, a name made famous by the 2013 blockbuster horror movie.
-Accused of witchcraft and blamed for the demonic hauntings of the Perron family, Sherman died in 1885, and was buried in Riverside Cemetery.
+Posthumously, Sherman was accused of witchcraft and blamed for the demonic hauntings of the Perron family.
+Sherman died in 1885, and was buried in Riverside Cemetery.